joshmeranda/glazy/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
-  issue  Perform operations on repository issues repo   Perform operations on a repository. cache  Perform operations on the glazy cache. pull   Perform operations on pull requests label  Perform operations on repository labels
+  issue   Perform operations on repository issues repo    Perform operations on a  repository. cache   Perform operations on the glazy cache. pull    Perform operations on pull requests label   Perform operations on repository labels collab  Perform operations on repository collaborators.
 ```

 Pass the `--help` option to any subcommand to view its usage text.